 Diagnosis

-You may not know you have atrial fibrillation (AFib).
-The condition may be found when a health checkup is done for another reason.
+Atrial fibrillation (AFib) may be diagnosed when a health checkup is done for another reason.

-To diagnose AFib, the health care provider examines you and asks questions about your medical history and symptoms.
-Tests may be done to look for conditions that can cause irregular heartbeats, such as heart disease or thyroid disease.
+To diagnose AFib, the healthcare professional examines you and listens to your heart.
+You are usually asked questions about your medical history and symptoms.
+Tests may be done to look for conditions that can cause changes in the heartbeat, such as heart disease or thyroid disease.

 Tests